tommy-ca/tardis-machine/README.md

 - Reduce downstream load by specifying `--rabbitmq-include-payloads` with a comma separated payload case allow-list (others are dropped).
 - Attach deployment metadata with `--rabbitmq-static-headers`, supplying comma separated `key:value` pairs that become constant RabbitMQ headers on every message.

+### Kinesis Publishing

+- Publish normalized market data to AWS Kinesis by supplying `--kinesis-stream-name` and `--kinesis-region` flags.
+- Use `--kinesis-stream-routing` to route specific payload cases (e.g. `trade`, `bookChange`) to dedicated streams via a comma separated `payloadCase:streamName` list.
+Payload case names must match the normalized Bronze cases (`trade`, `bookChange`, `bookSnapshot`, `groupedBookSnapshot`, `quote`, `derivativeTicker`, `liquidation`, `optionSummary`, `bookTicker`, `tradeBar`, `error`, `disconnect`).
+- Reduce downstream load by specifying `--kinesis-include-payloads` with a comma separated payload case allow-list (others are dropped before batching).
+- Provide AWS credentials via `--kinesis-access-key-id` and `--kinesis-secret-access-key`, or rely on IAM roles/instance profiles.
+- Shape partition keys with `--kinesis-partition-key-template`, using placeholders like `{{exchange}}`, `{{symbol}}`, `{{payloadCase}}`, or `{{meta.request_id}}`.
+- Tune publishing throughput via `--kinesis-max-batch-size` (events per batch) and `--kinesis-max-batch-delay-ms` (max milliseconds to wait before flushing).
+- Attach deployment metadata with `--kinesis-static-headers`, supplying comma separated `key:value` pairs that become constant metadata on every record.

 ### Keeping Schemas and Builds in Sync

 Normalized event schemas live under `schemas/proto`, and generated TypeScript bindings are emitted into `src/generated`.
 Whenever schemas change, run `npm run buf:generate` to refresh the Buf-generated sources and `npm run build` to update the compiled `dist/` artifacts that power the CLI entry point.

 ### Event Bus Integration Test Prerequisites

 Event bus publishing is covered by integration tests in `test/eventbus`.
-These rely on Testcontainers and require a local Docker daemon with at least 2 CPU cores, 4 GB of memory, and the ability to pull the `confluentinc/cp-kafka:7.5.3` and `rabbitmq:3-management-alpine` images.
+These rely on Testcontainers and require a local Docker daemon with at least 2 CPU cores, 4 GB of memory, and the ability to pull the `confluentinc/cp-kafka:7.5.3`, `rabbitmq:3-management-alpine`, and `localstack/localstack:3.0` images.
 Ensure Docker is running before invoking `npm test`; otherwise event bus suites will be skipped after a timeout.

 ### Event Bus Maintenance Checklist